How Mulching Can Help Trees

 • A medium-textured mulch is the best.
 Coarse-textured materials may be too porous to hold adequate amounts of water.

-• The availability of materials on your community
+• The availability of materials in your community

 • Type of Mulch: